Serverless Application, Single Page Application (SPA) and Progressive Web Application (PWA) Development Benefits

 Benefits of Single Page Application

-So, the first “plus” is that it works on a large number of devices, which means that by creating one application, you get a much larger audience of users than when using a standard approach.
+So, the first “plus” is that it works on a big number of devices.
+It means that one application can bring a larger audience of users than when using a standard way.

 Another advantage is the user experience; – since there is only one web page, it’s much easier to build a rich user interface.
 It’s easier to store session information, manage view states (views),and manage animations in some cases.